dzzh/RIBs-wiki/Android-Tutorial-4.md

 > Note: If you haven't completed [tutorial 3](Android-Tutorial-3) yet, we encourage you to do so before jumping into this tutorial.

+Welcome to the RIBs tutorials, which have ben designed to give you a hands-on walkthrough through the core concepts of RIBs.
+As part of the tutorials, you'll be building a simple TicTacToe game using the RIBs architecture and associated tooling.

+For tutorial 4, we'll start source code that can be found [here](https://github.com/uber/RIBs/tree/master/android/tutorials/tutorial4).
+Follow the [README](https://github.com/uber/RIBs/tree/master/android/tutorials/tutorial4/README.md) to install and open the project before reading any further.

 ## Goals
 The goals of this code lab are to learn the following:
 * Understand basics behind RIB workflows